Emergency Intercom Repairs Melbourne

 Intercom Not Powering On

 Dead screen, no lights, no response at all.
 We check power supply units, transformer outputs, and wiring continuity to restore full system power.
-Often caused by a failed PSU or blown fuse — fixed same day.
+Often caused by a failed PSU, transformer issue, blown fuse or wiring fault.

 Video Intercom Screen Not Working